-In addition, there are a number of other investment structures that are used, particularly in the financial services sector, eg managed investment schemes formed as unit trusts qualifying as a PIE.
-More information can be found in the Taxation chapter on page 29 and Financial services chapter on page 66.
+In addition, there are a number of other investment structures that are used, particularly in the financial services sector, for example, managed investment schemes formed as unit trusts qualifying as a PIE.
+More information can be found in the Taxation chapter on page 31 and Financial services chapter on page 68.